linknx/pyknx/README.md

 2.0.0
 -----
-Reworked standalone scripts (pyknxconf, pyknxclient, pyknxcall) to increase ease of use and consistency.
-Pyknxclient can now for instance read several object at once.
-Replaced argument parsing previously done with getopt by argparse that appears to be more efficient.
+Reworked standalone scripts (pyknxconf, pyknxclient, pyknxcall) to increase ease of use and consistency:
+- for instance, Pyknxclient can now read several object at once
+- replaced argument parsing previously done with getopt by argparse that appears to be more efficient.
 These breaking changes cause backward incompatibility for clients of these scripts.
 Please refer to the documentation of these script to learn more about their updated usage.